MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 $$
 </div>

+<small>where $SWnet$ is the net shortwave flux, $LWnet$ is the net longwave flux, $Qsensible$ and $Qlatent$ are the turbulent fluxes for sensible and latent exchange respectively, and $Qsubsurface$ is the subsurface heat conduction flux.</small>

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />

 ## <span style="display: inline-block; width: 1em; height: 1em;background-color: #E86853; border: 2px solid #404040; border-radius: 4px; "></span>  Shortwave Radiation